2018 General Information

 - Thursday February 22nd, evening: Welcome reception and social with food;

-- Saturday February 24th, all day and evening: Oral presentations, breakfast, lunch, and celebration dinner;
+- Saturday February 24th, all day and early evening: Oral presentations, breakfast, lunch, and celebration dinner;

 Scholar Research Presentations